 The Parkland Pathways Heritage Walks highlight the community’s rich history as a thriving pioneer community and commercial centre for a flourishing agricultural district.

-Why Parlkand Pathways?
+Why Parkland Pathways?
 Morden is remarkable for its wealth of mature trees and shrubs planted throughout the community.
 This is a legacy of the influence of the Morden Experimental Farm, established here by the Dominion Government in 1916 and the vision of early residents who began one of Manitoba’s first horiticultural societies in 1916.

 - A Rose By Any Other Name – a walk through Morden’s Research Station.